-Students have access to numerous systems to enhance learning opportunities.
-In the Early Childhood block there are currently ten ipads with a plan to introduce more and newer models.
-Strickland students have access to a bank of laptops and a class set of ipads.
-Draffen students enjoy two banks of laptops and a class set of ipads.
+Students have access to numerous systems to enhance learning opportunities. iPads in the Early Childhood and Green block were recently updated for student use.
+Strickland students have access to a bank of laptops and a class set of iPads.
+Draffen students enjoy two banks of laptops and a class set of iPads.